-Net nonoperating income and expense increased by \$1.1 million (236%) in the three month period ended July 31, 2005 compared to the same period of fiscal year 2005.
-Investment income increased by \$910,000 (219%) during the first quarter of fiscal year 2006 compared to the same period of fiscal year 2005.
-The increase is due to the realized gain of approximately \$1.0 million recorded on the sale of a portion of the shares of REIT stock which were obtained during fiscal year 2005 upon the conversion of certain REIT units related to the Company's fiscal year 1998 sale and leaseback of its headquarters building.
+The increase in investment income for the six and three months ended October 31, 2005, is due to realized gains of approximately \$2.1 million and \$1.1 million, respectively, recorded on the sale of a portion of the shares of REIT stock which were obtained during fiscal year 2005 upon the conversion of certain REIT units related to the Company's fiscal year 1998 sale and leaseback of its headquarters building.
+Such gains were partially offset by lower interest and dividend income due to a lower level of marketable securities held by the Company as a result of the REIT stock sales.

-Also included in nonoperating income is equity income in Morion, Inc. During the second quarter of fiscal year 2005, the Company increased its ownership interest in Morion to 36% of Morion's outstanding shares.
+The Company began to record equity income in Morion, Inc. during the second quarter of fiscal year 2005, when the Company increased its ownership interest in Morion to 36% of Morion's outstanding shares.
 Accordingly, the Company changed its method of accounting from the cost to the equity method and restated prior year financial statements to reflect the appropriate accounting method.
-The restated equity income from Morion for the first quarter of fiscal year 2005 is \$54,000 as compared to \$144,000 for the quarter ended July 31, 2005.
-The increase of \$90,000 (167%) is primarily the result of the Company's increased ownership interest from 19% at July 31, 2004 to 36% as of July 31, 2005.
+The 79% increase in equity income from Morion for the first half of fiscal year 2006 compared to the six months ended October 31, 2004 is because for most of the first half of fiscal year 2005 the Company held only 19% of Morion's shares.
+The ownership percentage was increased to 36% in the last month of that period.

-For the three month period ended July 31, 2005, interest expense decreased by \$50,000 (64%) compared to the same period of fiscal year 2005.
-This decrease resulted from the repayment of the Company's line of credit by the end of fiscal year 2005 as well as the conversion of its REIT units to REIT stock the impact of which is explained in the next paragraph.
+The decrease in interest expense for the six and three month periods ended October 31, 2005 resulted from repayment of the Company's line of credit by the end of fiscal year 2005 as well as the conversion of its REIT units to REIT stock, the impact of which is explained in the next paragraph.

 Under the provisions of sale and leaseback accounting, until the REIT units were converted, the Company's lease was accounted for as a financing.
 Accordingly, a portion of its prior year annual rent payments were considered interest expense.
-For fiscal year 2006, the Company will no longer recognize interest expense but the entire lease payment will be charged to rent expense.
-In addition, under the caption "Other, net" the Company will recognize the remaining deferred gain from the sale and leaseback transaction.
-For the quarter ended July 31, 2005, the amount of deferred gain recognized was \$88,000.
-In the year-ago period, Other, net consisted primarily of a governmental grant received by the Company's French subsidiary.
-Other income and expense items included under this caption are nonrecurring and generally are not significant to pretax earnings.
+For fiscal year 2006, the Company no longer recognizes interest expense but the entire lease payment is charged to rent expense.
+In addition, under the caption "Other, income" the Company will recognize the remaining deferred gain from the sale and leaseback transaction.
+For the six and three months ended October 31, 2005, the amount of deferred gain recognized was \$176,000 and \$88,000, respectively.
+In the year-ago period, Other, income consisted primarily of a governmental grant received by the Company's French subsidiary.
+Other income and expense items included under this caption, with the exception of the deferred gain recognition, are nonrecurring and generally are not significant to pretax earnings.